Culture of the Caribbean: Literature

 Caribbean authors have won numerous awards.
 Mark McWatt won Best First Book Award (2006) and Commonwealth Writers' Prize for Suspended Sentences: Fictions of Atonement.
 Sir V. S. Naipaul won the Man Booker Prize (1971), the Trinity Cross of Trinidad and Tobago, and the Nobel Prize in Literature (2001).
 Derek Walcott also won the Nobel Prize (1992).

 A selection of poetry and fiction produced in the Caribbean during the 19th and 20th centuries and be searched at "Caribbean Literature".

+The Caribbean Literature Day is celebrated annually on July 12, in the Caribbean region, across all language zones, and by Caribbean literature lovers worldwide.

 Carnival

 The annual celebration of carnival is an important part of Caribbean culture.
 Traditionally, most Caribbean islands celebrate carnival on Ash Wednesday or the days leading up to Lent.
 Barbados celebrates the delivery of the last Sugar Canes called 'Crop Over' better known as the 'Sweetest Summer Festival' which is held in August.